Baltimore, MD26 Active Studies

 Ulcerative colitis is a chronic inflammatory bowel disease that causes inflammation and ulcers in the innermost lining of the colon and rectum.
 It typically presents with bloody diarrhea, abdominal pain, and urgency.
 Treatment includes aminosalicylates, corticosteroids, immunosuppressants, and biologics.

-There are currently 2 ulcerative colitis clinical trials recruiting participants in Baltimore, MD.
-These studies are seeking a combined 330 participants.
-Research is being sponsored by Takeda, University of Maryland, Baltimore.
+There are currently 26 ulcerative colitis clinical trials recruiting participants in Baltimore, MD.
+These studies are seeking a combined 6,903 participants.
+Research is being sponsored by NYU Langone Health, University of Milano Bicocca, University of Pittsburgh and 13 other organizations.
 Clinical trial participation is free and participants receive study-related medical care at no cost.

 Ulcerative Colitis Clinical Trials in Baltimore — FAQ